zangshayang1/zangshayang1.github.io/_posts/2021-04-28-effective-java.md

 ### Use Overloading Judiciously

+__Tag__
+* Overload
+* Override

 The choice of which `overloaded` method to invoke is decided at Compile time.
 In other words, Runtime argument type doesn't change it.
-The choice of which `overriden` method to invoke is decided at Runtime.
+But the choice of which `overriden` method to invoke is decided at Runtime.

 __Rule of Thumb:__
 1. Avoid confusing use of overloaded method.
 Overloading with different number of parameters is non-confusing.